Azhagi (TV series)

 Azhagi is an Indian Tamil-language television soap opera that aired on Sun TV from 10 October 2011 to 4 March 2016 for 1101 episodes.

 The show starred Viji Chandrasekhar, Kamal Deep, Soniya and Ilavarasan.
 It was produced by Vikatan Televistas Pvt Ltd and director by V.C Ravi, A. Jawahar, E. Vikramadhithan and M.Iniyan Dinesh.

-The series has been remade into Telugu language as Amma broadcast on Gemini TV, and Malayalam language as Amma Manasam broadcast on Surya TV.
+The series has been remade into Telugu language as Amma aired on Gemini TV, and in Malayalam language as Amma Manasam broadcast on Surya TV.

 Plot synopsis

 Azhagi is the story of Sundari (Viji Chandrasekhar), 40-year-old widow, who has struggled for the last 20 years with the sole aim of bringing up her children all by herself.
 The story underscores how this vulnerable yet resilient widow battles the hardships life throws at her.

+Sundari is a hardworking single parent raising her three children by working as domestic help.
+Her brother in law 'Dhorai' provides lots of hindrance in her life.
+He is instigated by his wife vasantha.

+The story depicts how sundari is cheated over properties by her brother in law and her Co sister after her husbands demise.
+Sundari along with her children were thrown out of their house by dhorai and vasantha.